Emails: Hunter 'Said He Has Access to Highest Level' of Chinese Govt

 His positives are he is Chairman of UN World Food Program, son of #2 who has Libya file, access to State, Treasury, business partner SofS [Secretary of State] J. [John] Forbes K [Kerry] son and since he travels with dad he is connected everywhere in Europe and Asia where M. Q. [Muammar Qaddafi] and LIA [Libya Investment Authority] had money frozen.
 He said he has access to highest level in PRC [China], he can help there.

-Another email from Thursday’s report indicate the deal progressed into the following year.
+Another email from Thursday’s report indicates the deal progressed into the following year.

 “They are interested in the project,” a Washington lawyer John Sandweg wrote Jauhari, “but emphasized that for them to get involved, the team (lobbyists, lawyers and PR) would need to be a small group of folks they have a tight relationship with.”